This article introduces how to merge partitions in Windows Server 2008 R2 with both Windows tool and third party server partition software.

 - Right click D and select Delete Volume.

 - Right click C and select Extend Volume.

-- All Windows services and applications in D stop working after deleting it.
+- All Windows services and applications in D stop working after merging it into C drive.

 - Only 2 adjacent partitions can be merged.

 - It can only merge a partition to the left contiguous one such as E to D or D to C, it cannot merge drive D to E or E to C.